(888) 340-0089

 For a complete overview of ongoing filing requirements and annual reporting, review our Nonprofit Compliance Checklist: What Every Founder Needs to Know.

-You can continue organizing and building your nonprofit while your application is pending.
-Your nonprofit can continue operating while your 501(c)(3) application is under review, but it is not officially recognized as tax-exempt until the IRS issues a determination letter.
+Your nonprofit can continue organizing, building, and operating while your 501(c)(3) application is under review, even though it is not officially recognized as tax-exempt until the IRS issues a determination letter.
+Many organizations use this time to recruit board members, finalize governance documents, establish financial recordkeeping processes, develop fundraising plans, and prepare for ongoing compliance.
 If your nonprofit receives approval, the IRS generally recognizes the exemption retroactively to the date of incorporation, provided you applied within 27 months of formation.

 The IRS provides guidance for organizations that have filing obligations during the review period in the official Form 1023 instructions.